ranfysvalle02/blog-drafts/attention-intelligence.md

 ### The Illusion Shatters

 Let's introduce an ambiguous sentence: "I saw a man in the park with a telescope."
-Our expanded LLM, while more sophisticated than the initial one, still faces challenges.
-It might generate outputs like:
+The LLM might generate outputs like:

 * **Incorrect interpretation:** "The man chased the mouse with a telescope in the park."
 * **Reliance on familiar patterns:** "The sun is shining brightly on the man with a telescope."